KimoriWasTaken/ValheimEndgame/README.md

 ## To-Do List:
 #### High Priority:
-❌ Fix Desyncs
+⚠️ Fix Desyncs
    - Current Plugin works but Terrain near Spawn-Stones reset themselves sometimes

-❌ Economy Balancing
-   - Find the right balance between Drops, Enchant costs and Trader sales

 ❌ Greatswords Stamina Numbers are higher than expected
    - They're missing a modifier somewhere

+❌ Integrate HugosArmory, JudesEquipment and JotunsBackpacks into BetterTrader
+   - Traders sales should scale with your recipe unlocks
+   - Can't find how to add all items under these conditions to Trader

 ✔️ Add Backpacks and `0.205.5` Monsters to the Loot- and Startable
    - Because who doesn't want to fight a 5★ a̷̦͗̆̍̊́b̸̮̯̟͗̈͘ǫ̸̛̖̔̀̑m̶͉͔͒̚͝i̸̥̮̠̗̓.̸̫̦̱̘̹̔̈̀̀.̶̖̓̉.̶̮͕͚̃̿̓.̸̖͕̄